ermuller/rancid-stuff/README.md

 it uses - it's editable, readable, and restorable, but not copy-n-pasteable.
 Production tested on LX-40xx 6.2.1

+## FXOS stuff
+Cisco FXOS is a terrible thing.
+Avoid it.
+But sometimes you can't avoid it.
+With FPR2100 appliances, running FTD code, initial support is provided in mainline rancid 3.9.
+FPR2100s running ASA code are, of course, totally different.
+Some beta support for those is here.
+Note that the ASA component still looks pretty much like a classic ASA, it's just the FPR platform support via the fxos manager that's missing, and added in here.
+For these devices, you'll have two separate devices being monitored: the ASA, and the FXOS underlay.
+Other FPR platforms (4xxx,9xxx) are still more different, and are not yet supported.

 # Deprecated stuff
 These bits are no longer maintained, and either supplanted by official support, or it's been so long since I've used/tested them that I can't